Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Boot_NCN.md

 1. Then press enter on the console to ensure that the the login prompt is displayed including the correct hostname of this node.
 Then exit the ConMan console (**&** then **.**), and then use `ssh` to log in to the node to complete any remaining steps based on the node type.

-### Step 4 - Set the wipe flag to safeguard against the disk being wiped when the node is rebooted.
+### Step 4 - Set the wipe flag to safeguard against the disk being wiped when the node is rebooted

 1. Run the following commands from a node that has cray cli initialized: